 Fax No:0755-2696904/ 0755-2696856

-This seems to be a great opportunity for the students in the final years of the LL.B. programme anywhere in India.
-The interesting thing is by doing this one would be prepared to take up the job ager completing one's LL.B. and moreover being a Govt sponsored program there is stipend also to the selected candidates.
-In my view the eligible students should avail this great opportunity to enter this internship program.
-Otherwise also the law students at some stage or other have to undergo some mandatory internship or project work before they complete their degrees so why not to apply for this one where so many additional benefits are available.
+This seems to be a great opportunity for the students in the final years of the LL.B. program anywhere in India.
+The interesting thing is by doing this one would be prepared to take up the job after completing one's LL.B.
+Otherwise also the law students at some stage or other have to undergo some mandatory internship or project work before they complete their degrees, so why not to apply for this one where so many additional benefits are available.